jorendorff/git-primer/03-puzzles.md

 when you've got hours or weeks of work in there?

-## Split personality
+### Split personality

 OK, one more puzzle.
+This one is a little different.

 Download http://people.mozilla.org/~jorendorff/puzzle-repo.zip
 and unzip it into some convenient place.